stack-auth/stack/docs/docs/02-customization/03-custom-components.md

 If you use MUI Joy and want the Stack components to look consistent with MUI Joy, you can follow the following steps:

-Replace `StackUIProvider` with `StackUIJoyProvider`, and put it inside your `CssVarsProvider` from Joy UI.
+Replace `StackTheme` with `StackJoyTheme`, and put it inside your `CssVarsProvider` from Joy UI.
 Your `layout.tsx` file should look like this:
     ```jsx
     import React from "react";
     import { CssVarsProvider, getInitColorSchemeScript } from '@mui/joy/styles';
     import CssBaseline from '@mui/joy/CssBaseline';
-    import { StackProvider, StackUIJoyProvider } from "@stackframe/stack";
+    import { StackProvider, StackJoyTheme } from "@stackframe/stack";
     import Provider from "src/components/provider";
     import { stackServerApp } from "src/stack";